yast/yast-installation/doc/control-file.md

     -   arguments: The arguments for the module is a comma separated list which can accept booleans and symbols.

+    -   execite: If it is needed to call script that does not start with *inst_* or you need to call the same script several times with different *name* parameter.

 The following listing shows a typical installation workflow: